-Response: The applicant has undertaken a full ecological survey for the site and SNH have reviewed the reports and have raised no objections in principle. - c) The garden centre should be permitted to go ahead but not the superstore hotel or petrol filling station.
+Response: The applicant has undertaken a full ecological survey for the site and SNH have reviewed the reports and have raised no objections in principle.
+A number of conditions will be attached to any consent issued in regard to protection of wildlife and habitats on the site. - c) The garden centre should be permitted to go ahead but not the superstore hotel or petrol filling station.